MacBook Trackpad not working? 10 simple solution to fix it

 • Uncheck the “Tap to Click” and Scroll Direction Settings checkbox to reset the trackpad settings to default.

-If that does not work, nothing is wrong with your Trackball Settings so that you can reset the Non-Volatile Random Access Memory or Parameter Random Access Memory.
+If that does not work, nothing is wrong with your Trackball Settings, so you can reset the Non-Volatile Random Access Memory or Parameter Random Access Memory.

-If you are a knack for technical stuff, you would often reset NVRAM or PRAM on your Mac to resolve any errors.
+If you are skilled at technical things, you will often reset NVRAM or PRAM on your Mac to resolve errors.

 Reset NVRAM OR PRAM to resolve any errors